 The Toyota Yaris T Sport is Category 1 but the Toyota Auris is Category 2.
 A simple internet search should quickly answer the question as to what type of alarm and/or immobiliser does your car have.

-All things being equal, you would expect a Category 1 car to have a lower insurance premium than a Category 2 vehicle as the more sophisticated security system should mean the car has a lower risk of being stolen.
+Generally a Category 1 would have a lower insurance premium than a Category 2 vehicle as the more sophisticated security system should mean the car has a lower risk of being stolen.

 However, other factors, such as engine size, repair costs and car values are considered, with insurers assigning higher premiums to more powerful vehicles, as these have been found to be more likely to suffer car accidents.